DivyaSundar-89/CFC_2020_SlotBooking/README.md

 5. Watson discovery to be provisioned with the default pre-enriched data set and create a cloud function for the node js script to access the external REST API.

+** Sanpshots of the working POC is given in the file "Snapshots of working poc" present in this project

 ** Steps to execute the webapp project